flowchart TB

 | Negotiator | Bargains with parties inside and outside |

 This is the approach Koontz himself favoured.
-It draws together the useful parts of every other school around the functions every manager performs — planning, organising, staffing, directing and controlling (koontz2020?).
-It is the lineal heir of Henri Fayol’s five elements and the framework most introductory textbooks still use.
+It draws together the useful parts of every other school around the functions every manager performs — Planning, Organising, Staffing, Directing, Controlling.
+The lineal heir of Fayol’s five elements.

-The next chapter takes each of the five functions in turn.
+The next chapter (Topic 3) takes each of the five functions in turn.

 |---|---|---|